-Continuation of Title I - Part A - Project 7401

-The Superintendent recommends the continuation of the Title I - Part A program.
+Continuation of Title I - Part A - Project 0401 The Superintendent recommends the continuation of the Title I - Part A program.
 The Curriculum, Instruction, & Assessment Department determines eligibility and allocation of funds to Title I schools based on the density of poverty within schools as demonstrated by free-reduced lunch participants.
-For fiscal year 2016-2017, eighteen (18) District schools were deemed eligible.
-The allocation of \$4.7 million may or may not be revised during the fiscal year.
+For fiscal year 2019-2020, twenty (20) District schools were deemed eligible.
+The allocation of \$4.8 million may or may not be revised during the fiscal year.

 In addition, the Superintendent recommends the continued use of these funds to provide ongoing embedded professional development support for schools by providing partial support for the Instructional Coach program in personnel and other associated costs.
-Title I - Part A, in conjunction with Title II - Part A, Reading Instruction - Project 6123, and CSR - Instructional Coaches - Project 4104, will place full or part-time Instructional Coaches in qualifying elementary, middle, and high schools.
+Title I - Part A, in conjunction with Title II - Part A and Reading Instruction - Project 6123 will place full or part-time Instructional Coaches in qualifying elementary, middle, and high schools.
 The embedded professional development activities provided by the Instructional Coaches are directly related to student achievement issues and reflect intensive efforts to increase achievement through the more highly developed cognitive base of teachers in the area of literacy.
-Title I - Part A will provide 4.20 Instructional Math Coaches and 2.70 Instructional Reading Coaches for a total of \$0.5 million; however, the allocation may be adjusted at the school level once testing results for fiscal year 2015-2016 are received.
-These positions will be budgeted at the department level.
+Schools will use their Title I - Part A allocations to purchase 4.20 Instructional Math Coaches and 2.70 Instructional Reading Coaches for a total of \$0.6 million; however, the unit purchases may be adjusted at the school level once testing results for fiscal year 2018-2019 are received.

-Continuation of Title II - Part A - Project 7405
+Continuation of Title II - Part A - Project 0405

 Title II - Part A Teacher and Principal Training and Recruiting Fund provides financial assistance to local educational agencies and schools to increase student academic achievement through strategies such as improving teacher and principal quality and increasing the number of highly qualified teachers in the classroom and highly qualified principals and assistant principals in schools.
 The Superintendent recommends the continued use of these funds to provide ongoing embedded professional development support for schools by providing partial support for the Instructional Coach program in personnel and other associated costs.
-Title II - Part A, in conjunction with Title I - Part A, Reading Instruction - Project 6123, and CSR - Instructional Coaches - Project 4104, will place full or part-time Instructional Coaches in qualifying elementary, middle, and high schools.
+Title II -Part A, in conjunction with Title I - Part A and Reading Instruction - Project 6123 will place full or part-time Instructional Coaches in qualifying elementary, middle, and high schools.
 The embedded professional development activities provided by the Instructional Coaches are directly related to student achievement issues and reflect intensive efforts to increase achievement through the more highly developed cognitive base of teachers in the area of literacy.
-Title II - Part A will provide 7.80 Instructional Reading Coaches for a total of \$0.6 million; however, the allocation may be adjusted at the school level once testing results for fiscal year 2015-2016 are received.
+Title II - Part A will provide 2.70 Instructional Reading Coaches and 4.20 Instructional Math Coaches for a total of \$0.6 million; however, the allocation may be adjusted at the school level once testing results for fiscal year 2018-2019 are received.